toralf/torutils/README.md

 The output should look similar to the [IPv4](./doc/iptables-L.txt) and the [IPv6](./doc/ip6tables-L.txt) example respectively.

+The package [iptables](https://www.netfilter.org/projects/iptables/) needs to be installed before.
 ### Rule set

 Filter inbound connection attempts.